MathieuGr02/mathieugr.github.io/_Algorithms-Datastructures/2024-04-22-datastructures.md

 The running time of these operations is dependant on the running time of the doubly linked list.

-A independent uniform hash function is seen as the ideal function although it is impossible to implement.
+A independent random uniform hash function is seen as the ideal function although it is impossible to implement.
 This function chooses the hash value from a uniform distribution over the values
  $\{0, ...,m-1 \}$.
  The load factor $\alpha$ is defined as the ration of the number of stored elements and the number of positions in the hash table